pakeke-constructor/umg-mod-monorepo/dimensions/final_plan.md

 local ent = dimensions.server.createDimension(dimName, ent?)
 -- creates a new dimension.
--- If an entity is passed in, this entity is the dimensionController
+-- If an entity is passed in, this entity is the controller for this dim

 dimensions.server.destroyDimension(dimName)
 -- destroys a dimension